Dual-use quantum hardware for quantum resource generation and energy storage

-\section{Hardware setup combining metrology and charging}
+\para{Hardware setup combining metrology and charging}

 We have now seen how charging advantage in quantum batteries and resourceful quantum state preparation protocols can coexist on the same quantum hardware.
-Inspired by this, we propose a hardware setup in which these two functionalities can be combined.
-Our proposed set-up is based on the quantum battery model in Eq.~\ref{eq:battery} with the temporal protocol $\lambda(t)$ shown in Fig.~\ref{fig:sensingprotocol}(a).
-As we argued in Sec.~\ref{sec:batterytostateprep}, it takes a time $t_c$ to fully charge the quantum battery, while it takes time $t_1 = t_c/2$ to prepare a metrologically useful state having high QFI, leading to a dual use for the system.
+Inspired by this, we propose a proof-of-concept hardware setup based on the coupled LC resonators where these two functionalities can be combined.